 After a short period of feeling sorry for myself, I discovered that the opportunity facing me was the chance to review my overall health needs.
 This forced me to discover the health maintenance activities that I have been neglecting all these years because they were less satisfying or fun, that will ironically let me keep active into my wise old years.

 I’ve discovered that there are many ways to keep fit and there are certain activities that I need to do regularly to keep my body healthy, strong and flexible.
 There are also pursuits that I need to avoid at all costs if I want to stay mobile, and pain free.
-I am learning to adapt my wellness activities in the face of a health challenge to allow myself to be as fit, active and adventurous as is possible for me.
-They say that there is always a lesson to be learned!

 It is important that, even if you do not know how to make this happen yet, you believe in your potential for health and wellbeing.
 Even in the face of a health challenge!